ArminJo/DigistumpArduino/README.md

 # 16.5 MHz or 16 MHz?
 You require **16.5 MHz only if your appliction uses the V-USB library**, i.e. if it acts as an USB devive like mouse, keyboard etc.<br/>
 In all other cases it is recommended to use the standard CPU frequencies of 16, 8, 1 MHz.
+This is the frequency the CPU is running **after** the bootloader part, which must run with 16.5 MHz!

 # Power reducing
 Information about reducing power consumption can be found [here](https://github.com/ArminJo/micronucleus-firmware#reducing-current-of-digispark-bords-for-low-power-applications) and [here](https://www.instructables.com/Reducing-Battery-Power-Consumption-for-Digispark-A/).